ADIPEC 2024 on November 4-7 in Abu Dhabi

 • Time and duration of calls

-Microsoft claims that it also collects user data from third parties, even brokers.
-Additionally, the corporation utilizes personal information for targeted advertising, personalization, research and development, and to improve its products.
-Personal data is also shared with Microsoft affiliates, subsidiaries, and suppliers.
+Microsoft claims that it also collects user data from third parties, including data brokers.
+The corporation uses personal information for targeted advertising, personalization, research and development, and product improvement.
+Microsoft shares personal data with its affiliates, subsidiaries, and suppliers.

 Cisco Webex